codefellows/seattle-ops-301d8/class-07/lab/README.md

     - Install the latest version of Ubuntu Server.
       - Install OpenSSH during the OS installation process.
     - Reboot when installation is complete.

+    On the Ubuntu Server VM, configure the network adapter to match the LAN adapter of pfSense (should be set to the same Internal Network).

 3. Finally, you will also need a user endpoint VM with a GUI (Windows 10 or Kali) for configuring pfSense and testing the webserver.

+    On the user endpoint VM, configure the network adapter to match the LAN adapter of pfSense (should be set to the same Internal Network).

 ### Part 3: NGINX Web Server Setup